Tomash667/carpg/doc/script.md

 * EVENT_DIE - for units, send when unit dies.
 * EVENT_TIMEOUT - for quests, send when quest timeout expired.
 * EVENT_ENCOUNTER - for quest encounter, send when team start encounter on world map.
+* EVENT_USE - for item event handler, currently only works for books.

 ### Enum flags ITEM_FLAGS
 * ITEM_NOT_SHOP - not generated in shop.